Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 We drive through a village to reach an old Chinese tomb.

-Children are playing on the dusty road in front of their house.
+Children are playing on the dusty road in front of their houses.
 They stop their game and start waving at the cars.
 We wave back, of course.
-A few metres away, elderly men are sitting in front of another house.
+A few meters away, elderly men are sitting in front of another house.
 We wave, they wave, we exchange smiles.
 Who needs electricity, television, or video games?!?

 The Chinese tomb was built by travellers on the Silk Road.
 Unfortunately, we can’t go inside so we shoot a few photos and get back in the cars.
 The wind is freezing and we’re eager to continue driving.

-Murghab: The Largest Town In The High Pamirs With Predominantly Kyrgyz Population
+Murghab: The Largest Town in the High Pamirs With a Predominantly Kyrgyz Population

 Murghab is mostly famous for its market.
 Because of the burning sun and the strong wind, which blows dust from every direction, the stalls are placed in ship containers.